arcanistzed/pdf-sheet/README.md

 You can theoretically use this module with the PDF for any system, but some fields used on other PDFs may not be supported.
 File a bug if you encounter a PDF that doesn't work.

-### Map
+### Mapping

 In order to automatically fill out the sheet with values, you will need a JSON mapping of the PDF fields to the values on your character sheet.
-This is known as a "map" and can be edited in the module settings.
+This is known as a "mapping" and can be edited in the module settings.

-**TIP:** Install [Ace Library](https://foundryvtt.com/packages/acelib) if you want to use a proper editor to work on creating your map.
+**TIP:** Install [Ace Library](https://foundryvtt.com/packages/acelib) if you want to use a proper editor to work on creating your mapping.

-The map is formatted like this:
+The mapping is formatted like this:

 ```json
 [